AdinaScheinfeld/CISC3140/lab4_files/API_doc.md

 `PATCH /api/cars/`

 Endpoint to update a single car or multiple cars already in the database.
-The body parameters are the one(s) being updated, and the query string parameters enable the filtering of the data in the database to allow for the updating of records that meet certain specifications.
+The body parameter(s) are the one(s) being updated, and the query string parameters enable the filtering of the data in the database to allow for only updating of records that meet certain specifications.

 | Body parameter | Required/optional | Description | Type |
 | -------------- | ----------------- | ----------- | ---- |